bobthemighty/Jwt4Net/README.md

 get install version_bumper
 ```

-You can then build from the command line by executing
+You can then build from the command line by executing `` rake`` from the /src directory.

-`` rake``

-from the /src directory